AppraiseDev/WMT20SrcDA/README.md

 an account is marked as ``assigned'' to a team you cannot claim it anymore.
 Each research team should designate a team leader who is then responsible to reserve the required amount of accounts for their team.

+Each research team will be provided with 8 accounts, i.e. 16 annotation tasks, per primary system the team has submitted.

 ### Where can I claim my account?